berangerthomas/GenAI/README.md

 ## Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose installed on your computer
 - At least 8GB of RAM (16GB recommended)
 - 2GB of free disk space